zertyz/big-O/README.md

 [![big-o-test on crates.io][cratesio-image]][cratesio]
 [![big-o-test on docs.rs][docsrs-image]][docsrs]

+_Algorithms RAM & CPU profiling in tests_

-The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- detecting, as soon as possible, eventual performance regressions on your program.
+The `big-O-test` crate dynamically analyzes algorithms for *space* and *time* resource consumption, allowing tests to enforce a maximum complexity -- preventing unnoticed performance regressions from making it to your main branch..

 Browse the [Docs][docsrs].

 It is able to operate both on regular and iterator algorithms -- the later being useful to test CRUD operations.